Changes coming 1 July 2025

 The Liquor (Intoxication) Guidelines 2017 (No 1) helps identify if a person is intoxicated.

-Any incidents on the premises need to be reported within 24 hours by completing the Liquor - Incident Reporting form.
+You must report any incidents on the premises within 24 hours by completing the Liquor - Incident Reporting form.

 Reasons for incident reporting include: